Graphene: Dispersion relation

-with the nearest-neighbor (π orbitals) hopping energy γ0 ≈ 2.8 eV and the lattice constant a ≈ 2.46 Å. The conduction and valence bands, respectively, correspond to the different signs.
-With one pz electron per atom in this model the valence band is fully occupied, while the conduction band is vacant.
+with the nearest-neighbor (π orbitals) hopping energy γ0 ≈ 2.8 eV and the lattice constant a ≈ 2.46 Å. The conduction and valence bands correspond to the different signs.
+With one pz electron per atom in this model, the valence band is fully occupied, while the conduction band is vacant.
 The two bands touch at the zone corners (the K point in the Brillouin zone), where there is a zero density of states but no band gap.
-The graphene sheet thus displays a semimetallic (or zero-gap semiconductor) character, although the same cannot be said of a graphene sheet rolled into a carbon nanotube, due to its curvature.
+Thus, graphene exhibits a semi-metallic (or zero-gap semiconductor) character, although this is not true for a graphene sheet rolled into a carbon nanotube due to its curvature.
 Two of the six Dirac points are independent, while the rest are equivalent by symmetry.
-In the vicinity of the K-points the energy depends linearly on the wave vector, similar to a relativistic particle.
+Near the K-points, the energy depends linearly on the wave vector, similar to a relativistic particle.
 Since an elementary cell of the lattice has a basis of two atoms, the wave function has an effective 2-spinor structure.

-As a consequence, at low energies, even neglecting the true spin, the electrons can be described by an equation that is formally equivalent to the massless Dirac equation.
+Consequently, at low energies even neglecting the true spin, electrons can be described by an equation formally equivalent to the massless Dirac equation.
 Hence, the electrons and holes are called Dirac fermions.
-This pseudo-relativistic description is restricted to the chiral limit, i.e., to vanishing rest mass M0, which leads to interesting additional features:
+This pseudo-relativistic description is restricted to the chiral limit, i.e., to vanishing rest mass M0, leading to interesting additional features:

 Here vF ~ (.003 c) is the Fermi velocity in graphene, which replaces the velocity of light in the Dirac theory; $\vec{\sigma}$ is the vector of the Pauli matrices, $\psi(\mathbf{r})$ is the two-component wave function of the electrons, and E is their energy.